Skip to content

 Neurolens isn’t just another pair of prescription lenses.
 These innovative glasses use a contoured prism to gently realign your eyes, reducing the strain that can build up throughout the day.

 While standard lenses correct vision issues like nearsightedness and astigmatism, Neurolens goes beyond the basics.
-By adding targeted prism correction where your eyes need it most, it helps restore natural alignment.
+Adding targeted prism correction where your eyes need it most helps restore natural alignment.
 It delivers clearer, more comfortable vision whether you’re reading up close or working on a screen.

 Testing for eye misalignment is included with your full eye exam.
 You’ll start with a quick symptom survey, and if your results point to a misalignment, our doctors may recommend Neurolens to help you find lasting relief.